Bundesliga: Steffen Baumgart's 'shock therapy' setting Cologne up for future | DW | 19.02.2022

 Two minutes later, it was Skhiri who turned defense into attack with a neat turn to spin away from Daichi Kamada in the center circle.
 From there, he found Mark Uth, dropping deep to pick up possession and link play.
 Uth found Modeste, who laid the ball off to the advancing Dejan Ljubicic.

-10,000 Cologne fans watched a crucial win for their side — but the away end was empty due to COVID-19 rules.
+10,000 Cologne fans watched a crucial win for their side — the away end had just a couple of hundred Frankfurt fans.

 The Austrian's shot went over, but it was Cologne's best move of the game – and evidence that Baumgart football is more than just screaming and fashion accessories.